Update! Now available for Pre-Order Here

 You may have noticed that we’ve been unusually quiet on the blog lately.
 There’s a really good reason and now that it’s official, it’s time to spill the beans.
 I am excited to finally tell you all that we’ve been working on a book!
-Wild Mushrooms: How to Find, Store, and Prepare Foraged Mushrooms will be available by October of 2020.
+Wild Mushrooms: A Cookbook and Foraging Guide will begin shipping end of September 2020.
 This labor of love has been in the works for just over a year.
 It is basically a cookbook containing over 100 well-loved family recipes from 25 foragers (27 if you include Trent and me) that we know and love along with their stories.

 We are neither writers, nor chefs (we are web designers, did you know?)!
 So when we were approached by Skyhorse Publishing early last year to create a “wild mushroom cookbook”, we were excited but also very unsure of whether or not we could pull it off.
 We’d be tasked not only with writing the content, but also with doing all of the cooking and photography.
 We must be crazy in love with mushrooms because we accepted the challenge.

 On the Road

 Almost all of last year’s foraging adventures were undertaken so that we could collect the wild mushrooms we would need to cook and photograph recipes for the whole book.
 While it felt like we were just out having a lot of fun and procrastinating on the writing portion, all of that hard work collecting and preserving mushrooms was integral to the project.